slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Why most people don't like networking?
 [It's hard to handle rejection]().
 We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.

-> *'If you expect magic in every encounter, you find it.' — Adam Robinson*
+> *'If you expect magic in every encounter, you'll find it.' — Adam Robinson*

 > *'If people forget it wasn't a good network anyway.'*